 To qualify for an automatic deferment, you must be eligible to receive financial aid (including student loans) and/or scholarships.
 Deferments are automatically posted on OASIS if you:

 A housing deferment allows you an extension to pay your housing bill based on your accepted financial aid.
 You must meet specific requirements to qualify each semester.
-To see the criteria for determining if you qualify for a housing deferment, visit Housing and Residential Education, then search for 'housing deferment'.
+If you do not qualify, your housing payment will be due by the date listed on your housing contract.

 Meal Plan Deferments

 A meal plan deferment allows you an extension to pay your meal plan based on the amount of financial aid available to be paid during the fall and spring semesters.
 You must meet specific requirements to qualify each semester.
-For specific details to see how you qualify, review your meal plan contract or contact USF Dining Services at 813-974-4499.
 Meal plan deferments are not available during the summer semester.